-Collection - Collection is the first step in recycling cardboard.
-Recyclers and businesses collect the waste cardboard in cardboard recycling containers.
-The separated cardboard is transported to a cardboard recycling plant.
+Collection: Recyclers and businesses collect the waste cardboard in cardboard recycling containers, and the separated cardboard is transported to a cardboard recycling plant.

 After the sorting is done, the cardboard is then baled.
 For this purpose, machines such as cardboard balers are used to ensure that the cardboard is compressed into compact bales that are easy to handle.

-Filtering, conterminal removal and de-inking – The pulped material is taken through a comprehensive filtering process to get rid of all the foreign materials present as well as impurities such as tape, strings, or glue.
+Filtering, conterminal removal, and de-inking: The pulped material is taken through a comprehensive filtering process to get rid of all the foreign materials present and impurities such as tape, strings, or glue.
 The pulp further goes into a chamber where contaminants like plastics and metals staples are removed through a centrifuge-like process.

-The next process is de-inking, any color that the pulp has will also be removed by using a floatation device that employs de-colorization chemicals.
+The following process is de-inking; any color that the pulp has will also be removed using a floatation device that employs de-colorization chemicals.

-Finishing for reuse - At this stage, we are looking at pulp that is ready to be given the desired shape.
+Finishing for reuse: At this stage, we are looking at a pulp that is ready to be given the desired shape.
 Virgin paper materials are added, followed by drying.
 Drying is done either on a conveyor belt or table.
-As it dries, the material is fed through a machine that squeezes out excess water and helps the fibers to form a solid sheet called a linerboard.
-The linerboards are glued together, layer by layer to make a new piece of cardboard.
+As it dries, the material is fed through a machine that squeezes excess water and helps the fibers form a solid sheet called a linerboard.
+The linerboards are glued together, layer by layer, to make a new piece of cardboard.